-E. Temporary Wells - The TPNRD has issued Temporary Well Permits (coded TP).
+- E. Temporary Wells The TPNRD has issued Temporary Well Permits (coded TP).
 These are wells that are intended to serve for a limited time.
 For example, the TPNRD allowed a TP well to be used when a road project was underway north of Ogallala so there would be water to help compact the surface of the ground.
-For 2017, there were no Temporary Water Well Permits issued.

-F. De-Watering Wells - The TPNRD has issued De-Watering Well Permits (coded DW).
+For 2019, there were zero Temporary Water Well Permits issued. - F. De-Watering Wells The TPNRD has issued De-Watering Well Permits (coded DW).
 These are wells that are intended to serve a limited time defined as less than 90 days.
 For example, the TPNRD allowed de-watering wells to be used in conjunction with the Village of Sutherland lowering ground water levels so they could lay new water pipes from their new well field.
-For calendar year 2017, the TPNRD issued no De-Watering Well Permits.

-G. New Well Permits - The TPNRD has issued New Well Permits (coded NP).
+For calendar year 2019, the TPNRD issued one De-Watering Well Permit. - G. New Well Permits The TPNRD has issued New Well Permits (coded NP).
 These are wells that are intended to be used to irrigate acres being transferred from the original location to a new location where there is not an existing irrigation well.
-For example, the TPNRD might allow flood irrigated acres to be de-certified at their original location and transferred to a new location (as long as there is no new depletions) where they could be placed under a pivot that does not have a well associated with it.
-For calendar year 2017, the TPNRD issued 3 New Well Permits.
-For details of these permits refer to Appendix D. For these 3 new well permits there was no new consumptive use associated with these wells, and when possible the Board required well decommissioning or modifying the existing wells to pump less than 50 gpm (use for the old wells could be converted into livestock wells).

-H. Commercial/Industrial Wells - The TPNRD can issue Commercial/Industrial Well Permits (coded IN).
-These are wells where commercial or industries may have needed wells, or need another source of water due to water quality issues.
-Another example is for a livestock operation that needs a well to water their livestock, and for the operation of their confined animal operation.
-For calendar year 2017, the TPNRD issued one Industrial Well Permit.

-I. OTHER PERMITS - At this time there are no other permits to report.
+For example, the TPNRD might allow flood irrigated acres to be de-certified at their original location and transferred to a new location (if there are no new depletions) where they could be placed under a pivot that does not have a well associated with it.
+For calendar year 2019, the TPNRD issued one New Well Permit.
+For details of this permit refer to Appendix D. For this new well permit there was no new consumptive use, and when possible, the Board required well decommissioning or modifying the existing wells to pump less than 50 gpm (use for the old wells could be converted into livestock wells). - H. Commercial/Industrial Wells The TPNRD can issue Commercial/Industrial Well Permits (coded IN).
+These are wells where commercial or industrial users may need wells or need another source of water due to water quality issues.
+Another example is a livestock operation that needs a well to water livestock, and for the operation of a confined animal operation.
+For calendar year 2019, the TPNRD issued two Industrial Well Permits. - I. OTHER PERMITS Currently there are no other permits to report.